-After considering our performance as a whole versus these corporate objectives, the Compensation Committee approved 90% achievement for 2020.
+After considering our performance as a whole versus these corporate objectives and factoring in delays resulting from the COVID-19 pandemic, the Compensation Committee approved a 90% corporate performance achievement level for 2021.

 Individual Objectives

 Individual performance multipliers for each NEO (other than the CEO, whose annual incentive opportunity is entirely tied to corporate objectives) were determined by the Compensation Committee after receiving our CEO's evaluation of the other executive officers' achievement against pre-established individual objectives and his recommendation regarding each officer's individual performance multiplier.
 These individual objectives were tailored based on the executive's role, responsibilities, and oversight.